-A RELEASE command shall be allowed, but the persistent reservation shall not be released, when the RELEASE command is received from:
+A RELEASE command shall complete, but the persistent reservation shall not be released, when the RELEASE command is received from:

-- a) An I T nexus that is a persistent reservation holder (see 5.6.2.6), or; - b) An I T nexus that is registered if a registrants only or all registrants type persistent reservation is present.
+- a) An I T nexus that is a persistent reservation holder (see 5.6.2.6), or; - b) An I_T nexus that is registered if a registrants only or all registrants type persistent reservation is present.

-A RESERVE command shall be allowed, but no reservation shall be established and the persistent reservation shall not be changed, if the RESERVE command is received from:
+A RESERVE command shall complete, but no reservation shall be established and the persistent reservation shall not be changed, if the RESERVE command is received from:

-- a) An I T nexus that is a persistent reservation holder (see 5.6.2.6), or; - b) An I T nexus that is registered if a registrants only or all registrants type persistent reservation is present.
+- a) An I_T nexus that is a persistent reservation holder (see 5.6.2.6), or; - b) An I_T nexus that is registered if a registrants only or all registrants type persistent reservation is present.

-A RESERVE or a RELEASE command shall not be performed, and the device server shall terminate the command with a RESERVATION CONFLICT status, if the RESERVE or a RELEASE command is received from:
+In all other cases, a RESERVE or a RELEASE command shall not be processed, and the device server shall terminate the command with a RESERVATION CONFLICT status, as defined in SPC-2.